keylorRG/Pipeline-processor/README.md

 # Pipeline-processor
 Processor using pipeline microarchitecture based on the RISC-V architecture in SystemVerilog.

-This processor is capabable of execute the following instructions:
+This processor is capable of executing the following instructions:
 ```asm
 lw
 sw